 Our Summer term Induction Programme involves the Reception Teacher's pre-school liaison with local nurseries, together with a series of morning/afternoon visits by the children to our school.
 These visits help children to familiarise themselves with our school and help them to settle in that little bit more quickly in September.

 Particular information for parents of those starting school is circulated in our New Starters' brochure.

-Admission of older pupils, i.e. from another school or county, whether at the start of the school year or mid-term, are also co-ordinated by the Admissions Team at County Hall.
-The required form , the Primary In-year Transfer Form should be completed and returned to the Local Authority, who will check the school role and advise if there is a place available.
+If you are looking for a place for an older child, i.e. from another school or county, whether at the start of the school year or mid-term, are also co-ordinated by the Admissions Team at County Hall, we would suggest you phone school for a chat and a visit.
+If you are happy with your choice, the required form , the Primary In-year Transfer Form should be completed and returned to the Local Authority, who will check the school role and advise if there is a place available.
 We like to invite prospective pupils into school for a half-day or so before they start so that they can meet their new classmates and teacher; this ensures that there is a 'friendly face' to greet them on their first day.

 At the end of their primary school career children transfer to a local secondary school.
 A large majority of our children transfer to Sedgefield Community College.
 Mrs Bridges, our Transition Worker, spends a lot of time getting to know the children and helping them to prepare for the different expectations of KS3.
 Throughout their time in school the children regularly visit Sedgefield Community College for sporting events.
 Each Year 6 pupil has a two day visit to the school to work with the teachers and to meet new friends; this gives them the opportunity to become accustomed to the different scale of the school and to their new surroundings.
 They all seem to settle in very well and hardly miss us at all!